Flo654/P8_toDoList_updated_version/README.md

 ## Running Tests

 This app has been configured with sqlite database for the tests.
-To run tests, run the following command
+To run tests, run the following command in your terminal

+:warning: You can already find a coverage test in HTML format in folder web/test-coverage

 to create database and load fixtures: